 If you are looking for a taller style of chicken coop then these plans from The Brown Shed give you just that – a simple barn-like structure with an arched door and airy run area.

 Our final example to give you some inspiration for chicken coop ideas is this lovely backyard coop.
 It’s another example that’s suitable for smaller spaces but it makes up for its size with its looks.

 A beautiful example that resembles a traditional dove house that any chicken would be happy to call home.

 The JVR Automatic Chicken Coop Door Opener.
-This is a fantastic automated chicken coop door featuring a more heavy-duty design and inbuilt safety features.
+This fantastic automated chicken coop door features a more heavy-duty design and inbuilt safety features.

 It has a sensor that stops the door from moving if there is a bird below so that no injuries will be possible.

 Check out our selections for the best automatic chicken coop door.

 Lots to love about Farm Innovators HB-60P.
 The nipples are wonderful for keeping the water container clean and the water healthy for the chickens.
 The no-roost design is also nice to keep down maintenance needs.
 This is a very versatile design as well, so it works for a lot of chicken owners.

 Overall, these inspiring chicken coop ideas demonstrate the numerous beautiful ways to accommodate your backyard chickens in stylish and modern-looking coops.
 From repurposing an old shed to transforming a pallet into a rustic masterpiece, there are endless creative possibilities for creating your distinctive chicken coop.

 Don’t forget a few key details, such as plenty of light, ventilation, and access for cleaning!
 With some imagination and a few necessary supplies, you’ll be ready to construct the perfect chicken home in no time.